 Part of providing treatment to children and families is re-education (what therapists call “psychoeducation”) about how mental illness becomes embedded in our close relationships, including parent-child, sibling, intimate/marital, and whole-family relationships. — Dillon Browne Ph.D.

 Seek Family Therapy

 Family therapy is a safe place to talk about things that family members struggle to talk about in everyday life.
 Perhaps you already noticed that not everyone in the unit often sit around together and discusses issues.
 There’s no consistent set up in a regular life where everybody in the family is open about “all” their thoughts and ideas.
 That’s because not everyone feels safe and comfortable.
 You have to understand that when there’s a mental health problem, solutions are not easily attainable.
 Therefore, the need for a mediator or a therapist can be a great help.
 That is primarily to those family members who can’t seem to express themselves due to emotional and mental struggle.
+If you need one, you can find a licensed professional at BetterHelp.
 The purpose of the therapy is to make sure that no one gets stepped on and everyone gets heard.
 It will become a great experience to all of you to find and have a safe place to vent about what current issues are going on in your family.

 It strikes me that while “whole-health” approaches to care are still, to many, novel and innovative, the notion of “person-centered practice” has become, for the most part, the standard of care. — Blake Griffin Edwards LMFT